raku-community-modules/Test-IO-Socket-Async/README.md

 DESCRIPTION
 ===========

 Test::IO::Socket::Async is provides the same API as `IO::Socket::Async` but for testing.
+See the [associated blog post](https://6guts.wordpress.com/2016/01/06/not-guts-but-6-part-3/) for more information.

 AUTHOR
 ======